A Sheepadoodle and a Goldendoodle are comparable because they are both Doodles. But did you know that these Doodles couldn’t be more different?

 Cost of Sheepadoodle vs Goldendoodle

-- A Sheepadoodle cost can be on the low end of $1,00o to a high end of $3,000.
-The more expensive Sheepadoodles are of rare colors and sizes, and they usually have a longer waiting list than normal.
-This cost doesn’t include all of the necessities for owning a dog like food, toys, grooming, and other various supplies needed.
+A Sheepadoodle cost can be on the low end of $1,000 to the high end of $3,000.
+The more expensive Sheepadoodles are of rare colors and sizes and usually have a longer waiting list than usual.

 Below is a Pinterest friendly photo…. so you can pin it to your Doodle Board!!